tyoung3/sw/README.md

 to generate corresponding code in other languages.

 By default, sw generates
+and builds a single main Go program which:

+  * imports sw compatible component package(s),
-and builds a single main program which imports the StreamWork base package, sw/swbase, to launch a goroutine for each process,  connects these processes via Golang interface channels, and waits for all processes to finish.
+  * launches a goroutine for each component instance (process),
+  * connects these processes via Golang interface channels, and
+  * waits for all processes to finish.

+On option, StreamWork will read, parse and interpret a network definition file then  create either a:

+ * a Go main program,
+ * GraphViz .dot file,
+ * an abstract syntax tree, or
+ * a linearized tree.

+Starting with version v0.12.0, Streamwork can also generate and run an entire working project source tree from a network definition, including config logic, and Golang test code.

 A bash script, swgo, will build and run a network definition.

-On option, StreamWork will create a GraphViz .dot file, an abstract syntax tree, or a linearized tree from a network definition file.
-Starting with version v0.12.0, Streamwork can also generate and run an entire working project source tree from a network definition, including config logic, and Golang test code.
+Another bash script, swgraph, will display a graphic image(.svg) of a network definition.

 Network Definition
 ------------------